About Ladybugs and Ladybug Larvae

 Just because they are minuscule doesn’t mean their appetite is just as small.
 During the next two weeks, ladybug larvae feed insatiably.
 Their favorite prey is aphids and other garden pests like mites, adelgids, and scale insects.
 A single larva can devour 400 aphids before its next life stage.

 As the larvae gorge on pests, they grow too big for their hard exoskeleton, so they molt into a bigger one.
 They will usually molt four times before they enter their pupal stage.
-The larvae attach to leaves or stems and pupate for up to 14 days and emerge as adult ladybugs.
+The larvae attach to leaves or stems and pupate for up to 14 days then emerge as adult ladybugs.

 These new adults have soft exoskeletons and are usually pale yellow.
-Soon, these exoskeletons will harden, and their body color will fully develop into a vibrant red or another hue.
+Soon, their exoskeletons will harden, and their body color will fully develop into a vibrant red or another hue.
 They fly around eating garden pests, mate during spring and summer, and live for about a year.

-• Habitat
+Habitat

 One of the reasons that ladybugs have thrived for thousands of years is their versatility.
 They can live happily in many environments with plenty of vegetation and soft-bodied insect prey.
 You can find these helpful bugs in the woods, suburbs, or even big cities in New Jersey.
+When colder weather moves in, ladybugs will go into diapause.
+UNLESS they find respite in your warm and comfy house.
+In that case, they can stay active throughout the year.

-What Do ladybirds Eat?
+What Do Ladybugs and Ladybug Larvae Eat?

 Fortunately, helpful ladybug species aren’t picky about their food.
 They are constantly munching on pests and harmful molds.
 A typical menu for them includes the following: